-- 6.1 This determination has considered whether the Stoke Golding Neighbourhood Plan is likely to lead to significant environmental effects as defined by Directive 2001/42/EC, the 'SEA Directive' and the transposing regulations.
-In particular, the review has considered several sensitive areas located in the vicinity of the Neighbourhood Area and the potential environmental effects on these areas that may arise as a result of the Stoke Golding Neighbourhood Plan. - 6.2 Environmental effects have the potential to take place as a result of the Stoke Golding Neighbourhood Plan, including in relation to the majority of the SEA 'topics'.
+- 6.1 This determination has considered whether the Stoke Golding Neighbourhood Plan Review is likely to lead to significant environmental effects as defined by Directive 2001/42/EC, the 'SEA Directive' and the transposing regulations.
+In particular, the determination has considered several sensitive areas located in the vicinity of the Neighbourhood Area and the potential environmental effects on these areas that may arise as a result of the Stoke Golding Neighbourhood Plan. - 6.2 Environmental effects have the potential to take place as a result of the Stoke Golding Neighbourhood Plan, including in relation to the majority of the SEA 'topics'.
 This SEA screening opinion provides the necessary analysis relating to the potential for negative effects on 'Sensitive Areas' and other key environmental assets. - 6.3 There are no Special Areas of Conservation (SACs), Special Protection Areas (SPA), Sites of Special Scientific Interest (SSSI), National Parks, Areas of Outstanding Natural Beauty or World Heritage Sites present within the Neighbourhood Area.
-The one scheduled monument located within the Neighbourhood Area is unlikely to be affected by the Plan's proposals. - 6.4 Having considered representation from Natural England, the screening opinion also concludes that there is unlikely to be significant effects on the Kendall's Meadow SSSI located to the north of the Neighbourhood Area. - 6.5 However, the screening opinion concludes that there is the potential for significant effects on designated heritage assets.
-The proposed housing allocation and the proposed housing reserve site lie within the Battle of Bosworth Field Registered Battlefield and the Stoke Golding Conservation Area.
+The one scheduled monument located within the Neighbourhood Area is unlikely to be affected by the Plan's proposals. - 6.4 The screening opinion also concludes that there is unlikely to be significant effects on the Kendall's Meadow SSSI located to the north of the Neighbourhood Area. - 6.5 Regarding designated heritage assets, the proposed housing allocation lies within the Battle of Bosworth Field Registered Battlefield and the Stoke Golding Conservation Area.
 A Grade II Listed Building lies adjacent to the proposed housing site allocation.
+However, that housing allocation was included within the first Neighbourhood Plan that was subject to SEA.
+The Neighbourhood Plan Review contains no new housing allocations so there are unlikely to be significant effects on heritage assets.